cecileane/simulation-hiddenparalogy-ratevariation/readme.md

 - get a species tree from real data
   * topology
-  * branch lengths in coalescent units, also in substitution units for this we need to process the gene trees estimated from the real data.
+  * branch lengths in coalescent units, also in substitution (substitution/unit of time) units for this we need to process the gene trees estimated from the real data.

 example to play with: